Lennox-Elaphurus/etherpad-docker-arm/README.md

-etherpad-docker
+etherpad-docker-arm
 ===============

-This is a Docker image which is nothing more than the basic test Etherpad setup as described on https://github.com/ether/etherpad-lite.
+This is a Docker image which is nothing more than the basic test instance of an Etherpad setup as described on https://github.com/ether/etherpad-lite.
-(All of these instructions are as root.)
 To download the image from the Docker index, run:

-`docker pull leibnitius/etherpad-docker`
+`docker pull johnjediny/etherpad-docker`

 To run Etherpad on port 9001, run:

-`docker run -d -p 9001:9001 leibnitius/etherpad-docker`
+`docker run -d -p 9001:9001 johnjediny/etherpad-docker`

 To run Etherpad on port 80, run:

-`docker run -d -p 80:9001 leibnitius/etherpad-docker`
+`docker run -d -p 80:9001 johnjediny/etherpad-docker`

 To edit the Etherpad settings.json, it is necessary to clone the Git repository: